-IODOFLEX Pads are sterile formulations of Cadexomer Iodine.
+IODOFLEX Pads are sterile antimicrobial dressing formulations made of Cadexomer Iodine.
 When applied to the wound, they absorb fluids, removing exudate, pus and debris and forming a gel over the wound surface.
 As they absorb, iodine is released, killing bacteria and changing color.

 A 3-in-1 mode of action kills bacteria, manages exudate, and debrides the wound bed.